Definition

 Source: Ewald L. Witzel et al, Jig and Fixture Design Albany, NY: Delmar, 1947, page 6.

-The definitions above apply to the metal working industries, which suggests that the term is widely used in that field.
-In woodworking, however -- according to Kansas State Teachers College master's student, James R'Leigh Bell -- as late as 1955, nothing can be found in books that attempts "to define or clarify what is meant by either of the words 'jig' or 'fixture' as these terms are used in woodworking literature."
+In woodworking, according to Kansas State Teachers College master's student, James R'Leigh Bell -- as late as 1955, nothing can be found in books that attempts "to define or clarify what is meant by either of the words 'jig' or 'fixture' as these terms are used in woodworking literature."

 To get around this lack of definition, Bell seeks to derive a meaning of jig in a woodworking context by analyzing the usage of jig in woodworking literature.